 The following Ohio permit holders must earn 24 CPE credits in taxation:

 All CPAs holding the Ohio permit must take 3 credits in professional standards and responsibilities ("PSR") each reporting period.
-CPE sponsors that wish to present courses in Ohio professional standards and responsibilities must register with the Board and submit all course materials to the Board for review and approval.
+CPE sponsors that wish to present courses in Ohio professional standards and responsibilities must register with the Board, submit all course materials and qualifications of the instructor or CPE program designers to the Board for review and approval.